OHS-Robotics/SpartobotsAcademy/README.md

 4. It should open up the github desktop application (if you have it installed.
 If not, see above) with a clone repository dialog
 5. Select the folder on your computer into which you would like to clone the repo
 6. Once the repo has been cloned, you can check that folder and see that all of the repo's files have now been placed there

+## 2. Downloading the code as a zip file manually
+If for some reason you don't want to install and use github to download the code (maybe you just are checking something out quick), follow these steps
+1. Go to this repository's [github page](https://github.com/OHS-Robotics/SpartobotsAcademy) (You're probably already here)
+2. Find the (probably green) button that says "Code"
+3. Click on it and select "Download Zip".
+A Zip file containing the entire repo will be downloaded
+4. Extract the zip file.
+5. See the section below on opening one of the lessons for instructions on how to do that

 ## Opening one of this repository's lessons in VS Code
 This repository's Lessons folder contains a bunch of sub folders, each of which is a separate lesson which are designed to be opened as a folder in VS Code.